status-im/nim-stew/README.md

 Some of these libraries may eventually be proposed for inclusion in Nim or broken out into separate repositories.

+## Notable libraries

+Libraries are documented either in-module or on a separate README in their respective folders

+- `bitops2` - an updated version of `bitops.nim`, filling in gaps in original code
+- `byteutils` - utilities that make working with the Nim `byte` type convenient
+- `endians2` - utilities for converting to and from little / big endian integers
+- `ranges` - utility functions for working with parts and blobs of memory
+- `shims` - backports of nim `devel` code to the stable version that Status is using

 ## Layout

 `stew` modules are made to be fairly independent of each other, but generally